archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

-	JSONModel(:digital_record_children) <request body> -- The component children to add to the digital object
+    <a href='#jsonmodel-digital_record_children'>JSONModel(:digital_record_children)</a> -- request body -- The component children to add to the digital object

     Integer id -- The ID of the record

     Integer repo_id -- The Repository ID -- The Repository must exist

 __Returns__